panvicka/german-for-programmers/files/code-reviews.md

 - `Underestimating a task` Unterschätzung einer Aufgabe
 - `they were a little more difficult than usual`sie seien etwas schwieriger gewesen als sonst`
 - `Code jungle` Codedschungel
+- `Signs of laziness` Anzeichen für Denkfaulheit
 - `maybe not immediately, but at least at some point` vielleicht nicht sofort, aber doch zumindest irgendwann.
 - `Under what conditions does the error occur` Unter welchen Bedingungen tritt der Fehler auf
 - `Commented code blocks` Auskommentierte Codeblöcke
 - `Disgust at your own code` Ekel vor dem eigenen Code
 - `the worst spaghetti code` der schlimmste Spaghetticode
 - `Mediocre code` Mittelmäßiger Code
+- `Changes need to be made in several places` Änderungen an mehreren Stellen vorgenommen werden müssen
 - `to do the thing reasonably well` die Sache halbwegs gut zu machen
 - `These class names are controversial` Diese Klassenbezeichnungen sind umstritten
 - `He explains the overall context to us.` Er erklärt uns den Gesamtkontext.